Table of Contents

 Transitioning a historically black-hat operation to a fully-regulated, code-abiding production has proved quite the challenge, especially as the whole world closely examines the metamorphosis.
 Grow and distribution centers have turned to precision technology to build bridges where gaps exist and to propel operations through the long list of cannabis compliance codes in the most painless way possible.

-Can Your Seed-to-Sale System Support What’s to Come?
+Can Your Seed to Sale Software Support What’s to Come?

 Effective seed-to-sale tracking requires a merge of several different systems.
 First, we have the growth cycle, measuring potency, providing molecular data specific to the strain, and logging feed to growth ratios.
 Dissecting the seedling to flower process allows growers to optimize their botanical processes and leverage the data against current inefficiencies.
 Beyond the growth cycle, seed-to-sale includes transportation management, tracking all exchanges and deliveries, laboratory testing procedures, dispensary inventorying, all the way to payment processing.
 Merging these technologies under a singular, unified umbrella simplifies the process and makes state compliance a breeze, considering all data is stored in the cloud and can be retrieved in real-time.